CogStack/cogstack-platform-toolkit/docs/observability/setup/production-setup.md

 You can now setup prometheus with any telemetry or probers required following the remaining steps in [Setup](./_index.md)

-For the last steps, you can
+For the last steps, you can:

 - Run the exporters on all the VMs that you want access to
 - Deploy the stack in produciton